microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Update-EntraBetaUserFromFederated.md

 The new password of the user.

 The new password is required for tenants with hybrid password scenarios.
 If omitted for a cloud-only password, the system generates a password.
 This password is a Unicode string with no other encoding.
-It is validated against the tenant's banned password system before acceptance and must meet the tenant's cloud and/or on-premises password requirements.
+It's validated against the tenant's banned password system before acceptance and must meet the tenant's cloud and/or on-premises password requirements.

 ```yaml
 Type: System.String